FTVM 098 1-4 Units

 FTVM 102 3 Units

-Introduction to Media Aesthetics and Cinematic Arts
+Introduction to Film and Media Aesthetics

 This course introduces the close analysis of film and television and examines the broad questions of form and content, aesthetics and meaning, and history and culture.
 The course also explores the diverse possibilities presented by the cinematic art form through an examination of a wide variety of productions, national cinemas, and film movements.
 The topics include modes of production, narrative and non-narrative forms, visual design, editing, sound, genre, ideology and critical analysis.
-(Formerly RTVF 101)

 FTVM 103 3 Units